tom-smith-okta/okta-api-center/okta_setup_manual.md

 Choose “Web”, then Next.

-The following redirect_uri is created for you by default:
+The following login redirect URI is created for you by default:

 `http://localhost:8080/authorization-code/callback`

-Add another redirect_uri:
+Add another login redirect URI:

 `http://localhost:8080`